MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

-When you host APIs with Azure API Management, you can modify API behavior without having to rewrite code, by using policies.
+When you host APIs with Azure API Management, you can modify API behavior without having to rewrite code, by use of policies.

 Imagine, as the developer for a board game company, you decide to implement caching for the Board Pricing API.
 First you need to add the API to API Management, then you write your caching policies.
 We'll do this in the next exercise.